The Bride Wore Red: Plot

-In a Trieste casino, the cynical Count Armalia (George Zucco) tells his friend Rudi Pal (Robert Young) that life is “a great roulette wheel”.
+In a Trieste casino, the cynical Count Armalia tells his friend Rudi Pal that life is “a great roulette wheel”.
 Luck is the only thing separating aristocrats and waiters..
 Later, in “the lowest dive in Trieste” he tells Rudi that if he had one of the girls “washed, dressed and coiffured” Rudi could not tell the difference between one of the “poor things” (prostitution is implied) and his fiancée.
 Rudi leaves, and the Count decides to prove his point.
-He offers the singer, Anni Pavlovitch (Joan Crawford), money, a wardrobe and a two-week stay at Terrano, an elegant resort in the Tyrol.
+He offers the singer, Anni Pavlovitch, money, a wardrobe and a two-week stay at Terrano, an elegant resort in the Tyrol.
 She will be Anne Vivaldi, the fictional daughter of a fictional naval officer.
 Anni's one condition: a red evening dress.

-When Anni arrives at the Terrano train station, she gets a ride to the hotel from Giulio (Franchot Tone), a philosophical and poetical postman who has no ambition, no desire for wealth, and is not impressed by her haughty attitude.
+When Anni arrives at the Terrano train station, she gets a ride to the hotel from Giulio, a philosophical and poetical postman who has no ambition, no desire for wealth, and is not impressed by her haughty attitude.
 The hotel manager greets Anni effusively: The Count has arranged everything.

-The maid turns out to be Anni's old friend, Maria (Mary Philips).
+The maid turns out to be Anni's old friend, Maria.
 One day, Maria looked into a mirror and was frightened by the wrinkles and heavy makeup that foretold her “finish.”
 She has built a new, happy life at the hotel.
 Maria is suspicious of the Count and warns Anni to be careful and correct.
 She is horrified by Anni's beloved new evening dress, a mass of red beads.
 “You might as well wear a sign,” she says, grimly.

 That evening, dressed in pale lace, Anni struggles with the menu and table service until a waiter helps her, discreetly.
-Rudi is dining with his fiancée, Maddalena Monti (Lynne Carver); her father, Admiral Monti (Reginald Owen); and the Contessa di Meina (Billie Burke).
+Rudi is dining with his fiancée, Maddalena Monti; her father, Admiral Monti; and the Contessa di Meina.
 Rudi and the Admiral are both attracted to Anni.
 The Admiral sends her a note.
 Thinking it is from Rudi, she coolly tears it up.
 Rudi apologizes, explains, and invites her to join their party.
 The Admiral pretends to know her, Rudi asks her to dance, and the Contessa warns Maddalena: “Watch out!”